 Leonids: The brightest and most impressive is the Leonid meteor shower, which can produce a meteor storm that showers the sky with thousands of meteors per minute at its peak.
-In fact, the term “meteor shower” was coined after astronomers' observed one of Leonids' most impressive displays in 1833.
+In fact, the term "meteor shower" was coined after astronomers' observed one of Leonids' most impressive displays in 1833.
 The Leonids occur every November, but the shower's most beautiful display happens at intervals of about 33 years, with the last one lighting Earth's sky in 2002; it is not expected to be repeated until 2028.
-[Amazing Leonid Meteor Shower Photos]

 Orionids: The Orionid meteor shower produces meteors from Halley's comet, which orbits the sun every 75 to 76 years.
 The Orionid shower happens every October and can last for a week, treating patient observers to a show of 50 to 70 shooting stars per hour at its peak.

-Quadrantids: The Quadrantid meteor shower comes from the debris of an asteroid called 2003 EH1, which is most probably a part of a comet that broke apart centuries ago.
-The debris entered Earth's atmosphere early January 2012 and offered astronomers and other earth observers a brief show that lasted a few hours.
-[Spectacular Quadrantid Meteor Photos]
+Quadrantids: The Quadrantid meteor shower comes from the debris of an asteroid called 2003 EH1, which some astronomers think was part of a comet that broke apart centuries ago.
+The debris enters Earth's atmosphere in early January and offers astronomers and other observers a brief show.

 Geminids: Like the Quadrantids, the Geminid meteor shower also came from dust particles of an asteroid, this time a near-earth asteroid called 3200 Phaeton.
 Meteor showers are mostly from comets, so having an asteroid as parents make the Quadrantids and Geminids different from other meteor showers.
 The Geminids happen in December and spray up to 40 meteors per hour out of the Gemini constellation at its peak.